BinaryBeard/fastlane-plugin-codecov_reporter/README.md

 ## About codecov_reporter

-Uploads coverage report to Codecov.io
+This plugin will upload coverage reports to Codecov.io

 ## Reference